OluwadareLab/SpliceRead/README.md

 ```

 **Example**:
-We have  provided two modes, one for cross-validation "cv" and another is "final" training mode.
+We provide two training modes: “cv” for cross-validation and “final” for final model training.
+In the final mode, the model automatically generates test results once training is complete.

 ```bash
 python3 run.py --three_class \